What to Wear for Your Professional Headshot

 Because headshots are cropped so tight, of course the neckline is a key element in your picture.
 Unfortunately, they usually aren’t considered until it’s time for your session.
 Knowing how much of your outfit will be shown in the shot will obviously influence your final outfit choice.
 Keep in mind that these guidelines for Headshots are more strict because of the cropping, whereas Portraits tend to show more body and you have more neckline options.

 For WOMEN I suggest jewel, boat or narrow v-necks.
 These three necklines are always flattering and will always lay nicely.
 Most importantly you will be able to still see the neckline once the image is cropped.
 Avoid low scoops and plunging v-necks.

 For MEN I suggest a well fitted button down shirt either by itself or paired with a form fitting jacket.
+Stay away from button down collars because they tend to pull the fabric of the shirt and don’t photograph as well because of that pull.
 For a more casual look either a crew neck or a v-neck that isn’t stretched out and fits well can work just fine.

 Style & Fit

 There are three main styles of wardrobe in headshot photography: Casual, Business Casual and Executive.
 Regardless of which style you are going for, your clothing should always be well fitted.
 It’s better to lean towards too tight than too loose.
 Baggy clothes will make you look bulkier when zoomed in for a headshot.
 When choosing your outfit, ask yourself, “what do I want my image to say about me and how does this wardrobe reflect that message?”

 MENS casual consists of a button down shirt, open neck without a jacket or your t-shirt options of crew and v-necks.
 Avoid dingy whites and shirts with tired collars that don’t stand at attention.
 Polo style shirts have limp collars and are not ideal.
 A casual headshot should still look polished and professional.